When Your Nervous System Feels Different

 - sudden warmth

-For women who have never experienced anxiety before, this can be confusing and sometimes frightening.
+For women who have never experienced anxiety before, these symptoms can be confusing.

 Cortisol and the Stress Response